 VT-MODEM-2 self-dial parameters and VT-MODEM-3 RS422 / RS485 port parameters can only be set using the VT-MODEM SETUP Wizard, which is provided on the SIXNET Programmable I/O for Windows CD.
 Refer to the on-line help in the VT-MODEM Setup Wizard for more information.

-The following tables only list the AT commands supported by the current modem firmware.
-For a complete list of AT commands, all valid parameters, and default settings for each AT command please see the SIXNET online help system of the VT-MODEM Setup Wizard.
+The following tables only list the supported AT commands.
+The valid parameters and default settings for each AT command are documented in the online help system of the VT-MODEM Setup Wizard.